The Cult of Smart: How Our Broken Education System Perpetuates Social Injustice

 DeBoer opens the book with a discussion of 2019’s Varsity Blues college admissions scandal.
 Harvard philosopher Michael Sandel does the same in his new book The Tyranny of Merit.
 Both authors use this event to make the case that college admissions has become the fulcrum of our society’s meritocratic machine: your social “worth” is so deeply predicated on the college you attend that rich parents are willing to break the law to secure a slight rise in the tier of college to which their children gain acceptance.
 And the parents hid their actions from their children because they wanted them to feel they had earned this status.

-For deBoer, the heritability of individual intelligence means that academic success and failure are no more “earned” than mental health or illness—and it is cruel to treat them as though they were.
+For deBoer, the heritability of individual intelligence means that academic success and failure are no more “earned” than mental health or illness.

 But both Sandel and deBoer make clear that their target is not this group of lawbreakers.
 Nor is it parents who legally exchange massive donations for acceptances, or legacy admissions, or the fact that wealthier children are advantaged at every step along childhood’s journey—from prenatal lead exposure all the way to SAT prep courses and expensive, application-padding extracurriculars.
 The moral problem, for both authors, is not that we fail to live up to the ideal of meritocracy (though we do), but that we take it as an ideal in the first place.
 Any system that predicates economic and social status on academic performance is intrinsically bad.